sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 Entitlements are purchased and managed at global account level, from where they’re distributed to subaccounts, which consume them.

-Some BTP services need an explicit **"Quota"** for a subaccount, means a certain amount of the available entitlement is distributed to a specific subaccount.
+Some BTP services like Cloud Foundry Runtime need an explicit **"Quota"** for a subaccount, means a certain amount of the available entitlement is distributed to a specific subaccount.
 When you remove quotas from a subaccount, they become available again at the global account level and can be assigned to other subaccounts.